Quansight-Labs/setup-python/README.md

 ## Supported version syntax

 The `python-version` input supports the [Semantic Versioning Specification](https://semver.org/) and some special version notations (e.g. `semver ranges`, `x.y-dev syntax`, etc.), for detailed examples please refer to the section: [Using python-version input](docs/advanced-usage.md#using-the-python-version-input) of the [Advanced usage](docs/advanced-usage.md) guide.

+Additionally, this action supports free-threaded CPython distributions, using the `x.yt` syntax.

 ## Supported architectures